 Dwarfed by mountains but with a huge, friendly heart, Queenstown is a cosmopolitan resort with an adventurous pedigree.
 Tucked into the picturesque Queenstown bay, its natural physical attractions and man-made developments create endless opportunities for fun, relaxation and holiday making.

 First the Maori cam in search of Pounamu (greenstone) and the giant Moa bird.
-Later came the farmers, the the gold miners, adventurers, filmmakers, wine enthusiasts and Hollywood stars.
-All drawn by Queenstown’s intense alpine energy, stunning scenery ad boundless possibilities.
+Later came the farmers, the gold miners, adventurers, filmmakers, wine enthusiasts and Hollywood stars.
+All drawn by Queenstown’s intense alpine energy, stunning scenery and boundless possibilities.

 A very big adventure

 Queenstown is a sophisticated resort set in the magnificent Southern Alps of New Zealand and is infamous for adventure – many of its residents seem hooked on adrenalin.
 The list of adventure activities is impressive, unbeatable even.
 But there’s much more

 There are endless activities in Queenstown.
 From bungy jumping to bike riding, there's an experience for everyone